A huge backlog at China's ports could spoil your holiday shopping this year - KTVZ

 But that increase in demand is colliding with almost unchanged capacity in container shipping.
 Reduced global airfreight capacity due to the collapse in long haul aviation has made matters worse.

-“With sustained strong demand for ocean shipping around the globe, we will continue to see constrained ocean shipping with higher-than-normal rates and more than usual cargo rollovers,” Joshi said, referring to what happens when a shipment has to be booked on a future voyage because it can’t be loaded onto its original ship.
+“With sustained strong demand for ocean shipping around the globe, we will continue to see constrained ocean shipping with higher-than-normal rates and more than usual cargo rollovers,” Joshi said, referring to shipments that have to be booked on a future voyage because they can’t be loaded onto the original ship.

 Demand is likely to shift somewhat as countries loosen Covid-19 restrictions and people start spending less on household appliances and other products and more on outdoor experiences again.
 But the constraints on the global supply chain are unlikely to go away soon.